-Pursuant to our amended and restated investors' rights agreement, the holders of up to 19,074,276 shares of our Class B common stock or their respective transferees will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+Pursuant to our amended and restated investors' rights agreement, the holders of up to shares of our common stock (including shares issuable upon the conversion of our outstanding convertible preferred stock, or their transferees, will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 See the section titled "Description of Capital Stock-Registration Rights" for a description of these registration rights.
 If the offer and sale of these shares is registered, the shares will be freely tradable without restriction under the Securities Act, and a large number of shares may be sold into the public market.